CdSecure/configure-ad/README.md

 <b>Creating a Virtual Machine (VM) in Azure</b>

-We will now create our virtual machine (VM) within the resource group and virtual network (VNet) we previously set up.
+2) We will now create our virtual machine (VM) within the resource group and virtual network (VNet) we previously set up.

 1. Navigate to Virtual Machines:

 - In the Azure portal, search for Virtual Machines and select it.

-- Click on Add to start the VM creation process.
+- Click on add to start the VM creation process.

 2. Configure Basic Settings: